FlaxEngine/FlaxDocs/manual/get-started/flax-for-ue4-devs/index.md

 When it comes to game scripting, there is a significant difference between Unreal and Flax.
 Firstly, we use C# language to write game code (instead of C\+\+).
 Using C# helps with rapid game development and simplifies the development.
-Flax Engine is written in C++ so no worry about the performance.
+Flax Engine is written in C++ so you don't have to worry about the performance.

 You can create C# files with script classes that provide a gameplay logic.
 Then scripts can be attached to the actors and used in a game.
 Our scripting C# API is an open-source project and can be found [here](https://github.com/FlaxEngine/FlaxAPI).
 Any contributions are welcome.